pnavascues/camelk-lab/docs/lab02.md

 where `YOUR_BROKER_SERVICE_URI` is the service URI corresponding to your Kafka service.

 > **Note:** The Camel Kafka component is configured to use the topic `lab-test` which does not exist in the cluster yet.
 However the default installation is configured to automatically create the topics when clients attempt to use them.

+> **Be patient:** Again, because we're using for the first time the Kafka component, it may take some time to build.

 Run the integration with the command (DEV mode):